Fashion design: Income

 The median annual wages for salaried fashion designers was $79,290 in May 2023, approximately $38.12 per hour.
-The middle 50 percent earned an average of 76,700.
+The middle 50 percent earned an average of $76,700.
 The lowest 10 percent earned $37,090 and the highest 10 percent earned $160,850.
 The highest number of employment lies within Apparel, Piece Goods, and Notions Merchant Wholesalers with a percentage of 5.4.
 The average is 7,820 based on employment.
 The lowest employment is within Apparel Knitting Mills at .46% of the industry employed, which averages to 30 workers within the specific specialty.
 In 2016, 23,800 people were counted as fashion designers in the United States.

 Geographically, the largest employment state of Fashion designers is New York with an employment of 7,930.
-New York is considered a hub for fashion designers due to a large percentage of luxury designers and brands.